-Green Mashed Potatoes
+Green Mashed Potatoes Activity

 As parents, we're often telling our kids not to play with their food.
 We can make an exception in this case, though, because ordinary mashed potatoes just won't do for St. Patrick's Day—they've got to be green!
 Kids go wild over this colorful and tasty dish, and with its generous helping of healthy vegetables, parents love it too.